Post

 Post Image

-To investigate the efficacy of anti-depressants, researchers compared patients receiving the drug to patients receiving an ‘active’ placebo, a drug that is not thought to have any specific effect in treating depression, but which contains similar side effects to the actual anti-depressant medication.
-This way, the patients had no idea which substance they were given, since both pills had the same side effects.
+To investigate the efficacy of anti-depressants, researchers compared patients receiving the drug to patients receiving an ‘active’ placebo—a drug that is not thought to have any specific effect in treating depression but contains similar side effects to the actual anti-depressant medication.
+This way, the patients had no idea which substance they were given, as both pills had the same side effects.

 These studies revealed only small differences between anti-depressant medication and active placebos in the management of depression.
 Therefore, the specific effects of anti-depressants may be smaller than originally thought.
 Perhaps a simple prescription written by a physician is not the best way to go about treating this mental illness.